RagnarB83/ash-documentation/docs/workflows.rst

 As an ASH-script is pure Python, this allows one to easily create advanced workflows in a single script.

 For example, a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job (even with different QM programs).

-See Example 1 for such a workflow.
+- See Example 1 for such a workflow.

 Another workflow might involve calculating all species of a chemical reaction with the reaction energy being the final result.

-See Example 2.
-This could be extended by combining Example 1 and 2 and deriving both electronic reaction energy and free reaction energy.
+- Example 2a shows an example of this using a simple for-loop.
+- Example 2b shows how the reaction energy could be calculated with a high-level thermochemistry protocol (thermochemprotocol function).

-Simple for-loops can also be created to run multiple jobs with slightly different parameters (different theory level, different geometry etc.).
-See Example 3.
+It can also be advantageous to run multiple jobs with slightly different parameters (different theory level, different geometry etc.)

-Or run a single-point calculation on a collection of XYZ files.
-See Example 4.
+- Example 3a shows how multiple single-point energies with different functionals can be easily run.
+- Example 3b shows how the same can be accomplished in a more parallel fashion (Singlepoint_parallel)
+- Example 4a shows how multiple single-point energies on multiple XYZ-files can be easily run.
+- Example 4b shows how the same can be accomplished in a more parallel fashion (Singlepoint_parallel)

 An even more advanced workflow combines metadynamic-based conformational sampling (Crest procedure by Grimme) from a starting structure, automatically performs DFT geometry optimizations for each conformer and finally evaluates a high-level single-point energy.

-See Example 5.
+- See Example 5.

 ##############################################################################